Frida Kahlo Fans

 and she began appearing in his murals.
 Frida suspected Diego was having

-yet another affair but never ever considered that fact that "the
+yet another affair but never ever considered the fact that "the

-other woman" might be her own sister Cristina.
+other woman" might be her own sister.
 Frida was devastated

 by the discovery and the couple separated.
 She felt betrayed by the